 Dr. Joong-Hwan Oh is Associate Professor of Sociology Department and was the Director of Social Research at Hunter College.
 He received his B.A. in Sociology from Pusan National University (South Korea) and his M.A. and Ph.D. from the University of South Carolina in Sociology.
 He teaches a wide range of courses, including urban sociology, research methods, and classical sociological theory at Hunter College.
 In Fall 2009 to Spring 2010, he was Visiting Professor of Division of Humanities and Social Sciences at POSTECH and in Spring 2010, Visiting Lecturer of Sociology Department at Pusan National University, in South Korea.
-His substantive areas of expertise in sociology are immigration, urban crime, urban gerontology, racial and ethnic inequalities, and East Asia.
+His substantive areas of expertise in sociology are immigration, urban poverty and crime, urban gerontology, racial and ethnic inequalities, and East Asia.
 He has published more than 20 journal articles in these areas that focus especially on the social networks of certain population groups and different forms of their social capital.
 He is the author of Immigration and Social Capital in the Age of Social Media: Messages of the American Social Institutions on a Korean-American Women’s Online Community (Lanham, MD: Lexington Books, 2016).
 He is currently at work on a monograph, Oh My Professor: The Online World of U.S. International Graduate Students, in which he introduces a new form of online social capital by classifying them into two groups: communicative agents and communicative guiders.

 Urban Sociology, Immigration, Globalization, Economic Sociology, and East Asia.

 - Urban Sociology (SOC 211)

 - Research Methods (SOC 240)

 - Social Statistics (SOC 241)

 - Criminology (SOC 319)

 - Immigration and Economy (SOC 325.2)